-That marbled counter top in your kitchen or even bathroom might just serve as the inspiration for your next manicure.
+That marble countertop in your kitchen or even your bathroom may serve as the inspiration for your next manicure.

 Salons like Vanity Projects in New York City have seen many requests for this look, according to nail artist and salon manager Lia Lopez.
-She said that costumers request everything from marbling for the entire nail to a negative space effect and even just marbling on the tips of the nails.
+Customers request everything from marbling the entire nail to creating a negative space effect and using the marble pattern on just the tips of the nails, she told TODAY Style.

-But unlike items for your home or even jewelry in the case of turquoise where you have to shell out major cash to get the look, it turns out with your nails you can create this sophisticated look right at home.
+But unlike items for your home or even jewelry (in the case of turquoise) where you have to shell out major cash to get the look, you can create this sophisticated nail art right at home.

 1. Apply a base coat and then one or two coats of a color of your choice.
-If you're trying to create the white marble look then this color would be white.
+If you're creating the white marble look, then this color would be white.

 3. Add tiny dots of the first color you put on your nails on top of the previous dots.

-And if the white marbled look isn't your thing, you can easily create try using, neutral, dark or bright polishes of your choice to give your nails a slightly psychedelic, tie dye effect.
-Depending on the color you choose you might even be throwing it back to the 70s with a groovy twist on your nails.
+And if the white marble look isn't your thing, you can easily use, neutral, dark or bright polishes of your choice to give your nails more of a tie-dye effect.